Overview of Subsea Well Abandonment

 This training course will provide a high level overview of how to perform subsea well abandonments.
 It will take the learner step by step through the regulations and guidelines and different subsea well tree configurations.
 Review vessels and riser systems available to safely conduct subsea well abandonment operations.
 Discuss lower and upper wellbore abandonment best practices, different deployment methods and downhole tool selections.

 - Understand the plug and abandonment guidelines for subsea wells

 - Review the different floating vessels and riser systems available for subsea intervention

 - Step by Step understanding of subsea Well Plug & Abandonment methodology

 Enhance your knowledge on latest industry standards for subsea well abandonments.

-0.8 CEUs (Continuing Education Units/8 hours) awarded for this 1-day course.<
+0.8 CEUs (Continuing Education Units/8 hours) are awarded for this 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.